MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-power-bi.md

 ## Data augmentation with Power BI measures

 The `add_measure` operation is a powerful feature of Semantic Link that enables you to augment data with measures from Power BI datasets.
 The `add_measure` operation is only available in the SemPy Python library and not supported by the Spark native connector.
+For more information on the `add_measure` method, see [add_measure in the FabricDataFrame Class](/python/api/semantic-link-sempy/sempy.fabric.fabricdataframe)

 To use the `SemPy` Python library, you first need to install it in your notebook kernel by executing this code in a notebook cell: